 COVID-19 STIMULUS PAYMENTS

-Why is my stimulus check being intercepted?
+Why was my 1st stimulus payment intercepted?

-We have not sent in a separate notification of liability just for stimulus checks.
-If your case was already subject to a tax refund intercept, your stimulus check will be intercepted as well.
+Your 1st stimulus payment authorized under the CARES Act required that your stimulus check be intercepted and be used to pay off your past-due support.
+We did not send in a separate notification of liability just for stimulus checks.
+If your case was already subject to a tax refund intercept, your stimulus check was intercepted.